Lizards & UFO's

 For a number of years, Bob oversaw what was the intellectual and creative hub of my high school experience.
-He had us performing Shakespeare, musicals, dramas and more avante guard stuff as well, even making a movie that we performed in front of for the International Thespian Convention in Muncie, Indiana one year.
+He had us performing Shakespeare, musicals, dramas and more avante guard stuff as well, even making a movie that we performed in front of for the International Thespian Convention in Muncie, Indiana one year (‘79?).
 He had us doing yoga, improv, makeup, and reading Stanislawski and Uta Hagen.
 He spoke with us as adults, not kids.
 I remember him letting two girls perform "I'm Just a Girl Who Can't Say No" with pregnancy pillows stuffed under their dresses at the end-of-year Drama Department dinner.
-I thought the principle's eyes would fall out.
+I thought our principle's bugging eyes would fall out.

 My teen years:

 I wasn't particularly adept by being "social" and never had many friends, though I'd say I was generally well liked.
 High school felt like I was spinning my wheels and I mostly wanted to get past it to college.
 I'd say I saw my teen-self as an geeky outsider and I probably used performing to find social connection, confidence and respect I wasn't able to earn through typical channels of sports or partying (both of which I avoided).
-I saw the stereotypical teen life as rigged against me.
+I saw the stereotypical teen life as a game rigged against me.
 My solution was to keep my head low and keep company with what I liked and the few friends I had who felt the same.
 I never stood out athletically and I refused to submit to hazing rituals to get a letter jacket.
-Throughout high school I was a fairly avid long distance runner, which I probably liked for its solitary nature.
+Throughout high school I was an avid long distance runner, which I probably liked for its solitary nature.

-I made good use of my time in high school, but, unlike college, I probably wouldn't want to repeat that chapter.
+Generally, I made good use of my time in high school, but, unlike college, I probably wouldn't want to repeat that chapter.

 Having no particular aspirations or expectations to hem me in at a young age: